Version 3.15 - June 2020

-Aptible Enclave stacks run in separate AWS Virtual Private Clouds.
+Aptible Aptible Deploy stacks run in separate AWS Virtual Private Clouds.
 Each stack is an isolated network.
 Most services run in a private subnet.
 Only SSL/TLS endpoints and a bastion host are exposed to the Internet.
 Backend users connect to the stack through the bastion host, which restricts access to stack components and logs activity for review.

 Aptible Deploy's VPC-based approach means that most stack components are not accessible from the Internet, and cannot be targeted directly by a DDoS attack.